-Inc. immediately prior to the Amalgamation and no more, in priority to the rights of the holders of the Class E Shares, the Class F Shares, the Class A Shares and the Class B Shares.
+Inc. divided by the number of Class C Shares outstanding immediately prior to the Amalgamation and no more, in priority to the rights of the holders of the Class E Shares, the Class F Shares, the Class A Shares and the Class B Shares.